Mammography

 Overview

 Working in a mammography department at a hospital is a rewarding career for highly trained professionals.
-Once you have completed your radiography certification and want to take your career to the next level, consider working with breast imaging and mammograms.
+After completing your radiography certification, you can take your career to the next level.
+Consider specializing in breast imaging and mammograms.
 This one-semester post-radiography advanced certificate is available to accredited radiography graduates.
 Adding this credential to your resume may give you an additional opportunity to work in outpatient clinics.

 Our Training Standards

-ECC's curriculum incorporates the standards established by the American Society of Radiologic Technologists (ASRT) and the guidelines set forth by the American Registry of Radiologic Technologists (ARRT).
+ECC's curriculum follows the standards established by the American Society of Radiologic Technologists (ASRT).
+It also adheres to the guidelines set by the American Registry of Radiologic Technologists (ARRT).
 The curriculum includes the initial Mammography Quality Standards Act (MQSA) training and education requirements.
-Upon successful completion, students will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) national certification examination in Mammography.
+After successful completion, students may take the ARRT national certification exam in Mammography to become certified professionals.
 This highly sought-after and competitive certification admits approximately ten part-time and ten full-time applicants on a first-come, first-served basis.
 Full-time students will be given priority for clinical placement.

 Prepare for Immediate Employment